Carrel (Semester and Daily) Policy

 Only currently registered/employed University of West Florida students, staff, and faculty with a valid Nautilus Card are eligible.

-There are two types of carrels: six-hour carrels and semester carrels.
+There are two types of carrels: daily carrels and semester carrels.

-The individual whose University borrower ID is used to checked out the carrel key is responsible for the carrel and the carrel key.
+The individual whose University borrower ID is used to check out the carrel key is responsible for the key and the carrel.

 The following fines/fees are associated with carrel keys:

-- Lost key: $50.00 replacement charge (plus any accrued overdue fines)
+- Overdue key (assumed lost): $55.00 replacement charge (plus any accrued overdue fines)

 - Lost key tag: $5.00 replacement charge (plus any accrued overdue fines)